 Throughout FY23 Court approved \$79M of recurring transfers that were removed from the proposed FY23 budget, due to the default to the NNR tax rate.
-These recurring transfers, coupled with the increased costs to departments' operations, severely limit the investment possibilities for the court in FY24.
+These recurring transfers, coupled with the increased costs to departments' operations, severely limit the investment possibilities by the court for FY24.